Character Animation

 • Other Work (non-digital): Paintings, drawings, illustrations, concept art, character designs, prop designs, cartoons

-Online presence: provide URL’s to your website, Instagram, Tumblr, Behance, etc. Add the URL’s in the “links” upload of the online portfolio.
+Online presence: provide a URL to your website, Instagram, Tumblr, Behance, etc.

 Part 3: Video Introduction

-We would like to meet you, and since this is impossible in practical terms, we ask that you record a short video of you introducing yourself.
+We would like to meet you, but since this is impossible in practical terms, we ask that you record a short video of you introducing yourself.

 • Duration: minimum of 30 seconds, maximum of 90 seconds